MohamedShokir/RAGWebApp/README.md

 Upload Documents:

 Upload documents to a collection.
-Documents are stored persistently.

 Ask Questions:

 Enter queries about your documents.
 Get AI-generated responses based on document content.
-Manage Repository:

-View and manage document collections.
-Clear collections when needed.

 Copyright (c) [2025] [Mohamed Shokir]